Chicken Parmesan is a classic Italian favorite, breaded and baked with an easy marinara sauce, Parmesan and mozzarella in just 30 minutes!

 - In three shallow bowls add the flour to one, eggs to one (and beat until combined) and the panko and Parmesan cheese to the other (and mix).

 - Dredge the chicken in the flour, then the egg, and finally press it into the panko mixture.

 - Add the olive oil and butter to a cast iron skillet on medium high heat and cook the chicken for 3-4 minutes on each side until golden brown (it'll be raw inside still).

-- Add the chicken to a baking sheet, add the marinara sauce on top and finally top with the shredded mozzarella and cook for 18-20 minutes.
+- Add the chicken to a baking sheet, add the marinara sauce on top, and finally top with the shredded mozzarella then cook for 18-20 minutes.

 Photos used in a previous version of this post.

 This was delicious!
 I forgot to add the parmesan to the panko so I just piled it all on top of the chicken with the mozzarella when it was ready.
 It made it extra cheesy!
 I will definitely do it the right way next time.

 Made this tonight and it was easy and delicious!
 Will make again.
 Thanks for sharing.

 My favorite meal EVER!!!
 This recipe has become a regular in my house!
 Thanks for the great recipe.